Maximilianus Transylvanus: The legend of a Transylvanian origin

 In an 1891 letter to Notes and Queries, a scholar (identified only as "L.L.K.") wrote:

 "I am anxious to trace the origin of the fable about the parentage of this writer.
 In several books and booksellers' catalogues, he is stated to be the natural son of Matthew Lang, Archbishop of Salzburg, (cf., e.g., The Life of Ferdinand Magellan, by Dr. Guillemard, p.
 146).
 This is absolutely false.
 The father of Maximilian was a Transylvanian nobleman, who was killed in the battle of Mohács in 1526.
 Cf. the letter of Don Martin de Salinas to King Ferdinand, dated Valladolid, 11 March 1527, in Gayango's 'Spanish Calendar.'
 It has been suggested to me that a passage in Peter Martyr's Epistola DXLIII., dated "Guadaluppe III.
 Kal.
 Jan.
 1515," might have given rise to the fable; but the passage is so clear that it is difficult to imagine how it could be mistranslated".

 In 1916, the same scholar wrote in to state:

 "The Catalogue of the fifth portion of the Huth Collection is still repeating that ancient myth that Maximilian had addressed his famous letter De Moluccis Insulis to 'his father, the Cardinal Archbishop of Salzburg.'
 His father was 'Maître Luc dit Transilvain ou de Transilvanie (Van Sevenborge)," according to a deed seen by the late M. Alphonse Wauters.
 Cf. Histoire des Environs de Bruxells (1855), vol. ii. p.
 288."

+Francis Henry Hill Guillemard, however, in the work referred to in the first letter, only wrote that "Maximilian was a natural son of the Archbishop of Salzburg," without naming the archbishop in question.

 One of the main arguments in favor of Maximilianus' Transylvanian origin: The renowned humanist and Bishop of Pécs (later archbishop of Esztergom, Hungary) Nicolaus Olahus' 1534 dated letter mentions "noster Maximilianus Transylvanus", that is "our Transylvanian Maximilianus", with whom he became a close friend in Brussels bonded by the shared heritage: "Based on our common fatherland we are in great intimacy with one another, as he says, and I believe (pro ea, quae inter nos ob patriam communem intercedit familiaritas ut ipse dicit, ergo qouque ita credo, non vulgaris)".
 It is also well known that Nicolaus Olahus was born in Hermannstadt (in Hungarian: Nagyszeben; today in Rumanian: Sibiu) in Transylvania.